mcvendrell/Pasti/README.md

 - Internacionalization (translation to EN and ES).
 - iOS / Android working versions.
 - Use of the next "complex" components:
     TableView
 	NavigationGroup (for iOS)
 	custom NavigationBar (for Android) inside a View Forms (with different DatePicker for iOS and Android)
-- iOS/Android activity to manage pause/resume events
+- iOS/Android activity to manage pause/resume events.
-- Daychange detection
+- Daychange detection (using resume event to verify a date change).
-- Custom Android back button management to disable
+- Custom Android back button management to disable selfclose in a lightweigth window.

 Codestrong!

 ----------------------------------
-Now, the purpose of the program.
+####Now, the purpose of the program.

 I must take some different pills on my current life, but not daily, one can be taken every 2 days, other can be every 3 days, etc. Usually I remember it, because it is every 2 days, but sometimes I forget if I took the pill yesterday.
 Then I need a way to remember it.